 Bourbon, Vodka or Whiskey

-Of all the home remedies listed here, this one is the most questionable one.
-In fact, some experts advise that you not use this option, unless other options are not available—in other words, let this be merely a “no other option” type of choice.
+Of all the home remedies listed here, this one is the most questionable.
+In fact, some experts advise that you not use this option, unless other options are not available—in other words, let this be merely a “last resort” type of choice.

-Ignore this idea altogether if you are taking a medication which may negatively interact with alcohol, are pregnant, or have any medical condition (including an alcohol addiction) that would make this an unacceptable idea.
+Ignore this idea altogether if you’re taking a medication which may negatively interact with alcohol, are pregnant, or have any medical condition (including an alcohol addiction) that would make this an unacceptable idea.